 Q) What do we want to achieve with PR or advertising?

-A) We want our message in relation to our values and market positioning in front of as many eyeballs as possible.
+A) We want messages about our values and market positioning in front of as many people as possible.

 Q) What is the difference between internet marketing and marketing in the real world?